Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 How about using _dropShadows_ to hilight the Z-order?
 Give some depth to the submorphs being layed out?

-**DropShadoes BROKEN in Cuis 6; Please ignore this section /home/pi/Cuis-Smalltalk/Morphic/Morphic-Misc1/DropShadows.cs.st**
+**DropShadow BROKEN in Cuis 6; Please ignore this section /home/pi/Cuis-Smalltalk/Morphic/Morphic-Misc1/DropShadows.cs.st**

 Not everyone likes dropShadows, so the code for this is packaged as a separate change set.
 To include this change set, open a FileList (World menu > Open..> FileList), select file "DropShadow.cs.st" and click on the _install_ button.
 Then close the FileList window.